How do I help prevent RSV disease?

 Don’t let anyone smoke in your home or near your baby

 Tobacco smoke irritates babies’ airways.
 It affects the growth of their lungs.
 While all babies can be harmed by tobacco smoke, premature babies are especially prone to lung problems when they leave the nursery

-Remember, although there is no cure for RSV disease, there are measures you can take to help prevent it.
+Remember, although there is no cure for RSV disease, there are measures you can take to help protect your baby from RSV.

-Talk to your baby's healthcare provider to learn more about how you may be able to help prevent RSV in your high-risk infant.
+Talk to your child's healthcare provider to learn more about a therapeutic option to help protect your baby from RSV.Learn More